salahbkz44/drumkit/README.md

 # drumkit
-just applying what i learned about js and DOM https://salahbkz44.github.io/drumkit/
+applying what i learned about js and DOM https://salahbkz44.github.io/drumkit/